openservicemesh/osm/DESIGN.md

 ## Signaling
-The SMC leverages the [communicating sequential processes (CSP)](https://en.wikipedia.org/wiki/Communicating_sequential_processes) pattern for sending messages between the various components of the system.
-This section describes the signaling mechanism used by SMC.
+The OSM leverages the [communicating sequential processes (CSP)](https://en.wikipedia.org/wiki/Communicating_sequential_processes) pattern for sending messages between the various components of the system.
+This section describes the signaling mechanism used by OSM.
 ** TBD **

 ## Interfaces

-This section defines the [Go Interfaces](https://golang.org/doc/effective_go.html#interfaces) needed for the development of the SMC in [this repository](https://github.com/open-service-mesh/osm).
+This section defines the [Go Interfaces](https://golang.org/doc/effective_go.html#interfaces) needed for the development of the OSM in [this repository](https://github.com/open-service-mesh/osm).

 This section adopts the following assumptions: